-- Continue to reinforce the regional network of natural resource practitioners/MPA managers actively involved in marine mammal research, management and conservation through the use of variousplatforms to provide sustainability and synergies between various stakeholders in the WCR - Promote the inclusion of marine mammals in MPA management plans and enhance the capacity of managers involved in marine mammal conservation. - b) Continue working on an operational framework of a Marine Mammal Regional Activity Network (RAN), and, subject to guidance provided by Contracting Parties, support its creation - Support Contracting Parties in the development of their national strategies and frameworks including National Recovery Plans for marinemammal conservation by considering the revised "Action Plan for the Conservation of Marine Mammals (MMAP) in the Wider Caribbean" 2022. - Support compliance with the SPAW Protocol and other requirements regarding marine mammal catch and captivity - Strengthen regional capacity to mitigate and monitor anthropogenic impacts on marine mammals (i.e. strengthen stranding response, develop guidelines to mitigate acoustic disturbance) - Promote the national and regional implementation of the Overarching Principles and Best Practice Guidelines for Marine Mammal Watching in the Wider Caribbean Region (UNEP(DEPI)/CAR WG.38/INF.13), the Toolkit for implementing Marine Mammal Watching Guidelines in the Wider c) Enhance knowledge and monitoring of marine mammal populations in the WCR d) Improve knowledge and awareness of threats to marine mammals
+- Continue to reinforce the regional network of natural resource practitioners/MPA managers actively involved in marine mammal research, management and conservation through the use of various platforms to provide sustainability and synergies between various stakeholders in the WCR. - Promote the inclusion of marine mammals in MPA management plans and enhance the capacity of managers involved in marine mammal conservation. - b) Continue working on an operational framework of a Marine Mammal Regional Activity Network (RAN), and, subject to guidance provided by Contracting Parties, support its creation c) Enhance knowledge and monitoring of marine mammal populations in the WCR

-Caribbean Region (UNEP(DEPI)/CAR WG.42/INF.32) and the digital educational kit for whale watchers.
+- Support and promote transboundary cooperation initiatives at the sub-regional and regional levels, such as the Caribbean Marine Megafauna and Anthropogenic Activities (CAMAC) project (UNEP(DEPI)/CAR WG.43/INF.36) and the "Protecting Blue Corridors" Initiative (UNEP(DEPI)/CAR WG.43/INF.42), for the development of transboundary studies to assess and monitor Caribbean marine mammal populations. - Support Contracting Parties in the development of their national strategies and frameworks including National Conservation and Recovery Plans for marine mammal conservation by considering the revised "Action Plan for the Conservation of Marine Mammals (MMAP) in the Wider Caribbean" 2022 (subject to funding). - Support national assessments of marine mammal bycatch by Contracting Parties and synthesize these assessments into a report evaluating marine mammal bycatch risk in the WCR (subject to funding). - Support compliance with the SPAW Protocol and other requirements regarding marine mammal catch and captivity. - Strengthen regional capacity to mitigate and monitor anthropogenic impacts on marine mammals as indicated in the revised "Action Plan for the Conservation of Marine Mammals (MMAP) in the Wider Caribbean" (subject to funding). - Promote the national and regional implementation of the Overarching Principles and Best Practice Guidelines for Marine Mammal Watching in the Wider Caribbean Region (UNEP(DEPI)/CAR WG.38/INF.13), the Toolkit for implementing Marine Mammal Watching Guidelines in the Wider Caribbean Region (UNEP(DEPI)/CAR WG.42/INF.32) and the digital educational kit for whale watchers.